KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - Standardized error handling across all tools

 **Integration:**
-"Together, these 6 tools form a complete workflow—an Out-of-the-Box IDP for teams too small to build their own.
+"Together, these tools form a complete workflow—an Out-of-the-Box IDP for teams too small to build their own.
 New project?
 Shell Games sets it up in 10 seconds.
 Need code?
 Code Generator creates it.
 Making changes?
 Git Workflows manages it.
 Deploying?
 Ubiquitous Automation handles it with 30% higher frequency.
 Quality?
 Software Entropy monitors it and makes debt visible.
-Infrastructure?
-Infrastructure as Code provisions it consistently.
 New hire?
 Productive in <1 day instead of 4 days—78% faster onboarding."

 **Closing:**
 "Setup takes <1 week.
 After that, your team saves $3,000 per developer per year and reclaims 5+ hours per week.
 ROI in the first month, payback in 3 months.
 Ready to get started?"